 After three years of running his business from the Black Hills of South Dakota and later from St. Pete Beach, Florida, Jeremy was invited by former Manhattan Associates CEO Alan Dabbiere to partner with him and founder John Marshall build a new technology company.
 As the third employee, Jeremy was responsible for building AirWatch (then called Wandering WiFi) from a small WiFi provisioning operation to a nationally recognized provider of mobile enterprise management.
 He assembled his own desk on his first day at the office, helped take out the trash and locked the doors before sleeping in the sales office while in the process of moving his family back to Atlanta from Florida.
 He transitioned the company from aging Java technology to the .NET Framework, migrated them from MySQL to SQL 2005 (and later 2008) and scaled the application infrastructure.
 The original app required several servers to support hundreds of clients, compared to the revamped architecture that scaled to thousands of clients on a single server.
 Jeremy helped hire and train the first support team and then turned the process over to develop as a separate department.
 He configured and set up the first network, helped bring the company’s Exchange server online and built out the first data centers before hiring a data center manager to take over.
 He served as database architect for the database systems until he was able to hire a full-time SQL architect to grow a dedicated database team.
 He built a development team of a dozen developers spread across multiple projects working on Android, Blackberry, iPhone, and Microsoft technology stacks.
 Throughout this process he focused on creating repeatable scaled business processes that helped empower the company to become the international corporation with thousands of employees it is today.

 Jeremy left AirWatch to pursue his desire to reach more developers and become more involved with mentoring through public speaking, open source projects, and book authoring.
 Jeremy was hired by the internationally respected consulting firm Wintellect in 2009.
 He quickly advanced from Senior Consultant to Project Manager then Principal Consultant.
 At Wintellect he has provided solutions to Fortune 500 Companies, engaged in detailed architecture assessments, helped pilot exciting new technologies as they emerged, trained teams across the country, authored thousands of lines of code for enterprise web applications an managed teams from a single to a dozen developers.
 While working at Wintellect he authored three books (Designing Silverlight Business Applications, Building Windows 8 Apps with C# and XAML, and the soon-to-be released Windows Runtime by Example), coordinated several open source projects (an MVVM framework named Jounce and a Silverlight database engine called Sterling as well as a NuGet package for installing AngularJS components), and recorded several on-demand video training demonstrations.
 He has spoken every year at conferences around the United States from Microsoft’s World Partner Conference in Los Angeles to DevLink in Chattanooga.
-Jeremy was given Microsoft’s prestigious Most Valuable Professional (MVP) award in 2010, was named MVP of the year for his product group that first year, and has continued to receive that award for four years in row.
+Jeremy was given Microsoft’s prestigious Most Valuable Professional (MVP) award in 2010, was named MVP of the year for his product group that first year, and has continued to receive that award for five years in row.